From Lab Workflow to the Field – Innovative and Flexible Solutions

 Root development and root phenotyping using LemnaTec scanalyzer3D technologies

 To make the best of a bad situation, LemnaTec has developed plant carriers that allow the root system to grow in the dark under relatively low temperatures, with shades that will open just for the image acquisition in the scanalyzer3D root imaging units.
-Roots hitting the walls of these transparent vessels are imaged in their dynamic behaviour over time, which allows drawing conclusions by modelling the time span of growth even before they hit the wall.
-In addition, NIR-measurements of soil humidity profiles can detect from which areas visible as well as non-visible roots extract their water.
+Roots hitting the walls of these transparent vessels are imaged in their dynamic behaviour over time, which allows to draw conclusions by modelling the time span of growth before they reached the wall.
+In addition, NIR-measurements of the humidity in soil profiles can reveal the area from where roots extract their water (visible as well as non-visible roots).
 Thus, it is possible to assess in detail a functional parameter of the root system, and not merely the result of the historic root development, in contrast to methods where root systems are analysed through harvesting.
-Such experiments can be performed in real soil samples, but peat or artificial, even transparent media are also an option.
+Such experiments can be performed in real soil, but peat or artificial soil.
+Transparent soil substituting media are an option, too.

-For small, petri dish- or multiwell-based root experiments like slant agar plates, the scanalyzerHTS offers high resolution imaging as well.
-The scanalyzerHTS can moreover be used to quantify root cyst-nematodes grown on root systems in petri dishes.
+For small, petri dish- or multiwell-based root experiments like inclined agar plates, the ScanalyzerHTS offers high resolution imaging as well.
+ScanalyzerHTS can moreover be used to quantify root cyst-nematodes grown on root systems in petri dishes.

 - Plant Phenomics